 Ron Hartley, the lead investigator for the Lincoln County Sheriff’s Office, had four children in the bombing.
 “I met the bomb tech right there at the door, and he said, ‘Hartley, what you have here is a miracle.
 That bomb should have leveled the wing of this school, but it looks like the bomb blast went straight up.
 I don’t know why—I can’t explain it.’”

-► You'll also like: "7 Mormons with Stars on the Hollywood Walk of Fame"
+► You may also like: 7 Latter-day Saints with Stars on the Hollywood Walk of Fame

-Later in his life, Jagger married Mormon Etta Mae Norton and later became a member of the Church himself.
+Later in his life, Jagger married Latter-day Saint Etta Mae Norton and later became a member of the Church himself.

 The film Brigham Young depicts the troubled times in the Church following the martyrdom of Joseph Smith as the new prophet leads the Saints out West to settle in Salt Lake City.
 Interestingly enough, Twentieth Century Fox consulted with Church historians and President Heber J. Grant during the making of the film.